biscuitlang/bl/docs/src/index.md

 ## Configuration

 The compiler requires configuration file to be generated before the first use.
 Default configuration file `/path/to/bl/etc/bl.yaml` is created automatically on the first run.

 You can use `blc --where-is-config` to get full path to the default config file.

 To generate new one use `blc --configure` (the old one will be kept as a backup).

+!!! warning
+	New configuration file should be generated after changes done to the working environment (things like system update, VS update etc.).
+It's recommended to regenerate the config after compiler updates.

 **Example Windows config file:**